island-is/handbook/docs/api-design-guide/implementation/methods.md

 - `POST` for creating a resource.

-  - `201` should be returned if the resource was created the response body should contain a resource identifier to the created resource.
+  - `201` should be returned if the resource was created.
+The response body should contain a resource identifier to the created resource.
-  - `400` should be returned if the request is invalid, i.e. the resource already exists or contains invalid fields
+  - `400` should be returned if the request is invalid, i.e. the resource already exists or contains invalid fields.

 - `PUT` for updating a existing resource.

-  - `200` should be returned after a successful execution, when there is a need for a content in the response.
+  - `200` should be returned after a successful execution, when there is a need for content in the response.
   - `204` should be returned after a successful execution, as usually there is no need for content in the response.
   - `400` should be returned if the request is invalid,